-Learning from these national standards, Digital Flintshire contains 12 key maturity points for consideration which ensure that any project undertaken within the Council will help to achieve the aims and objectives of the overall policy.
+Welsh Government has not yet published a similar standard for digital projects in Wales.
+However, learning from the Scottish standard, Digital Flintshire contains 12 maturity points for consideration which ensure that any project undertaken within the Council will help to achieve the aims and objectives of the overall policy.
 These are: